-Risperidone is a type of drug called an atypical antipsychotic.
+Risperidone is a type of medication called an atypical antipsychotic.
 It is sold under a variety of brand names including Belivon, Rispen and Risperdal.

-Risperidone is believed to work by changing the amount and action of several neurotransmitters in the brain, in particular serotonin and dopamine.
+Risperidone is believed to work by changing the behaviour and characteristics of key neurotransmitters in the brain, in particular dopamine.

-Risperidone is sometimes used to treat problem behaviours in autistic people, including aggression, self-injurious behaviours and sudden mood changes.
+Risperidone is sometimes used to help children and adolescents who have been diagnosed with autistic disorder control behaviours such as aggression, self-injurious behaviours and sudden mood changes.

 Please read our Disclaimer on Autism Interventions